-Jonathan Francisco Vela-Orozco or, simply Pancho, was born in Guanajuato, México and was brought to San Francisco when he was five years old.
-Pancho is the eldest of five siblings, enjoys spending time with his family and singing his lungs out to classic Mexican Rancheras from the mid-1900s.
+Jonathan was born in México and was brought to San Francisco when he was five years old.
+Jonathan is the eldest of five siblings, enjoys spending time with his family and singing his lungs out to classic Mexican Rancheras from the mid-1900s.
 He is passionate about ethnic studies, as well as being involved in his community.

-Pancho decided to major in Latino/a Studies because of how the complexities of being first-generation, undocumented, low-income, first-generation Chicano student have deeply influenced his life experiences.
-Pancho aspires to pursue his master’s in social work and use his degrees as well as lived experiences as resources in order to support the Latinx community, as well as other communities of color in the Bay Area .
+Jonathan decided to major in Latino/a Studies because of how the complexities of being first-generation, undocumented, low-income, first-generation Chicano student have deeply influenced his life experiences.
+Jonathan aspires to pursue his master’s in social work and use his degrees as well as lived experiences as resources in order to support the Latinx community, as well as other communities of color in the Bay Area .

-Through his DreamSF Fellowship placement at Catholic Charities, Pancho continues to be involved in his community.
-Pancho’s role at Catholic Charities includes meeting clients and assisting them through their immigration process, as well as translating documents and gathering research regarding country conditions.
+Through his DreamSF Fellowship placement at Catholic Charities, Jonathan continues to be involved in his community.
+Jonathan’s role at Catholic Charities includes meeting clients and assisting them through their immigration process, as well as translating documents and gathering research regarding country conditions.